Amazon Q Developer vs GitHub Copilot Workspace

 - How do Amazon Q Developer and GitHub Copilot Workspace compare on pricing?

-- Amazon Q Developer lists free tier available; pro starts at $19/user/month, whereas GitHub Copilot Workspace offers paid (copilot pro $10/mo, pro+ $39/mo, business/enterprise custom).
+- Amazon Q Developer lists free tier ($0, 50 agentic requests/month) + pro $19/user/month (higher limits + admin controls), whereas GitHub Copilot Workspace offers paid (copilot pro $10/mo, pro+ $39/mo, business/enterprise custom).
 Consider which aligns with your budget and whether you need free tiers, seat-based plans, or bundled AI features.

 - Who should choose Amazon Q Developer vs GitHub Copilot Workspace?